 After EMD simulations, non-equilibrium MD (NEMD) simulations are performed for another 10 ns to mimic hydrocarbon-water transport.
-Several methods exist for inducing flow in molecular dynamics, such as forced^{67-69}, surface-induced, pressure difference70, osmotic pressure71 and gravitational approaches^{72-74}.
-In our simulations, we adopt the gravitational technique because other methods have been known to cause a distortion of the velocity-field and density profile along the flow direction^{74-76}.
-A constant external gravity-like force, parallel to the basal plane (along the x-direction as shown in Fig. 3), is exerted on all hydrocarbon-water molecules inside the illite nanopores^{77,78}.
-To ensure a linear system response, we maintain a constant acceleration of each particle on the order of 10^{-4} to 10^{-3} nm/ps2^{79,80}.
-In our study, the range of our acceleration is from 0.0005 to 0.002 nm/ps2.
+Several methods exist for inducing flow in molecular dynamics, such as forced^{60-62}, surface-induced, pressure difference63, osmotic pressure64 and gravitational approaches^{65-67}.
+In our simulations, we adopt the gravitational technique because other methods have been known to cause a distortion of the velocity-field and density profile along the flow direction^{67-69}.
+A uniform external force (along the x-direction as shown in Fig. 3), is imposed on all molecules inside the illite nanopores^{70,71}.
+Published literature suggests using small accelerations on the order of 10-4 to 10-3 nm/ps2 ^{72,73} to avoid velocity jumps in the system and therefore, in our study, the acceleration ranges from 0.0005 to 0.002 nm/ps2.

-It should be noted that the fluid temperature in MD simulations is normally calculated from the kinetic energy via summation of the velocity-squared of all particles in the system81.
-However, the particle velocities along the direction of driving force are made up of two components: thermal velocity and center-of-mass velocity (the imposed streaming velocity).
-To ensure that the center-of-mass velocity does not contribute to the fluid temperature, only the velocity components perpendicular to the driving force are used to calculate the fluid temperature 76.
-The temperature and pressure as a function of simulation time during NEMD simulations are presented in Fig. S2 in the Supporting Information.
+It should be noted that in MD simulations, fluid temperature is calculated from the kinetic energy74.
+However, in NEMD simulations, the molecule velocities in the direction of the driving force consists of both thermal velocities and the imposed center-of-mass velocity.
+To ensure the temperature is maintained, our fluid temperature calculations do not include the center-of-mass velocity69.
+The temperature and pressure during the NEMD simulations are shown in Fig. S2 in the Supporting Information.